 Oh, I know what you're thinking, "Is she talking about prunes?"

-(And I don't care that the companies who make prunes got together a few years ago and decided to call them “dried plums."
-The dried plums I make don't taste anything like their packaged product, so theirs are still prunes to me!)
+(And I don't care that the companies who make prunes got together a few years ago and decided to call prunes "dried plums."
+The dried plums I make don't taste anything like their packaged product, so I still call their product prunes!)

 Which plums make the best dried plums?

 I think all plums will make a better dried plum at home since you're able to dry them to reach a firmer product.

 But that sweet-tart flavor I love comes from Italian/European "prune" plums which are naturally drier and more tart than traditional round plums (also Damson plums, which are a bit tarter, but we still love).

 These plums are an elongated rather than round plum and are usually a purple color.

 When you dry these European style plums to a still pliable, yet fully dry, stage they are like small pieces of fruit leather.

 Some people may think they look odd (my teenage daughter's friends would all comment on how they looked - and not in a good way, lol), but they are packed with wonderful flavor.